ryukirisame/learningRedis/learning.md

 - We can trigger compaction (`BGREWRITEAOF`) manually or configure it to be done automatically.

 - How REWRITE/COMPACTION happens in the background?
-  - A background thread rewrites to a temp AOF, and then renames it, replacing the old AOF file.
+  - A background thread performs compaction to a temp AOF, and then renames it, replacing the old AOF file.
+  - While the child process is busy in compaction, the main process is still accepting new traffic.
+Redis records these new incoming updates in an AOF Rewrite Buffer.
+  - Once the child process finishes the base rewrite, Redis appends those buffered real-time updates to the end of the new file and atomically swaps the old, bloated AOF file out for the new compacted one.

  ### Problems with AOF
  - AOF files grow large overtime.
 Although we compact, but that also may grow large overtime.